Brand Names: Divigel 0.25 mg/packet, Divigel 0.5 mg/packet, Divigel 1 mg/packet, Elestrin Pump, Estrasorb, EstroGel Pump, Evamist

 - signs of a stroke--sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;

 Topical estradiol is absorbed through the skin of a child who comes into contact with this medicine.
-Call your doctor if a child who has close contact with you develops swollen nipples or enlarged breasts.
+Call your doctor if a child in close contact with you develops swollen nipples or enlarged breasts.

 Common side effects may include:

-- vaginal itching or discharge, changes in your menstrual periods, light vaginal bleeding or spotting;
+- vaginal itching or discharge, changes in your menstrual periods, breakthrough bleeding;

 - thinning scalp hair; or

 - cold symptoms such as stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.